The Sewing Group

 Each person used a different technique and materials to depict words, phrases and people associated with the Abbey.
 The embroideries were combined into one attractive wall-hanging which will also double up as an educational tool for learning sessions.

 Sewing for fun!

 The sewing volunteers meet once a month on the third Tuesday of every month.
 It’s a great opportunity to catch up, find out what’s on at the museum and learn things from each other.

 Being a part of the group isn’t just sewing for us once a month, though it can be!
 Sewers often take things home to work on, source materials and think of us when they spot wonderful fabrics.
 We have a great collection of fabrics suitable for all eras due to the sewing volunteers!

 We will always need the sewing volunteers and many of them help us with repairs and school costumes, especially keeping up our collection of bonnets (though it’s not a requirement to wear them while you work!)

-If you are interested in joining us, you can find out more here.
+If you are interested in joining us, you can find out more about volunteering opportunities here.

 We meet every third Tuesday of the month, from 10am to 12pm, and we would love to see you there.